 Learning outcomes of the course unit

 Basic knowledge of microbiology, biochemistry and physiology are requested to understand the course topics successfully.
-In particular, students must have to passed the exam of Microbiology during the first year of the bachelor course in TLB.
+In particular, students must have to passed the exam of Microbiology and Clinical Microbiology I of the first year of the bachelor course in TLB.

 Course contents summary

-The course is based on lessons related to life cycles, pathogenicity factors and epidemiology of infections caused by the main groups of bacteria, protozoa, fungi and viruses of medical interest.
+The course is based on lessons related to life cycles, pathogenicity factors and epidemiology of infections caused by the main groups of bacteria, fungi and DNA viruses of medical interest.

 General characteristics, pathogenicity factors, epidemiology of the main groups of bacteria of medical interest.